 Truth is whatever anybody wants it to be.
-Obviously this bizarre lie has shaped our culture and even shaped the church which has become also somewhat subjective, eclectic, synchronistic, tolerant and compromising.
-And it can kind of sneak in in a very subtle way.
-This idea that somehow truth is a very personal thing and my truth is my truth and your truth is your truth and I'm entitled to mine, and yours entitled to yours and that's how it is.
+Obviously this bizarre lie has shaped our culture and even shaped the church which has become also somewhat subjective, eclectic, synchristic, tolerant and compromising.
+And it can kind of sneak in, in a very subtle way, this idea that somehow truth is a very personal thing and my truth is my truth and your truth is your truth and I'm entitled to mine, and you’re entitled to yours and that's how it is.

 There are two things that are distinct about the ministry of Jesus, two dominating core things.
-One is that He spoke the truth, two is that He incited the hatred of people who held tightly to error.
-And eventually His relentless commitment to the truth and His incendiary inciting of hostility among those who held on to error resulted in His execution.
-The hostility, of course, was primarily focused on a relationship between Jesus and the scribes and Pharisees because they were the architects of the Judaism of the day which was not true Old Testament religion, but was a really a form of Judaism that was apostate and ungodly.
+One is that He spoke the truth.
+Two is that He incited the hatred of people who held tightly to error.
+And eventually His relentless commitment to the truth and His incendiary inciting of hostility among those who held onto error resulted in His execution.
+The hostility, of course, was primarily focused on the relationship between Jesus and the scribes and Pharisees because they were the architects of the Judaism of the day which was not true Old Testament religion, but was a...a really a form of Judaism that was apostate and ungodly.
 It was a works system, a ceremony system, a system of legalism and ritual.
-And Jesus assaulted that system just by virtue of preaching the truth and so He is pitted against the false religious leaders of Judaism who were primarily the scribes and Pharisees.
-There were other groups, such as the Sadducees but they were pretty much political, it wasn't what Jesus said about religion that bothered them, it was the potential of a political problem that Jesus could have generated against Rome that might cause them to lose their positions that got them involved in the issue.
-The Sadducees were religious liberals, they weren't concerned about religious issues, they were concerned about political ones.
+And Jesus assaulted that system just by virtue of preaching the truth, and so He is pitted against the false religious leaders of Judaism who were primarily the scribes and Pharisees.
+There were other groups, such as the Sadducees but they were pretty much political.
+It wasn't what Jesus said about religion that bothered them, it was the potential of a political problem that Jesus could have generated against Rome that might cause them to lose their positions that got them involved in the issue.
+The Sadducees were religious liberals.
+They weren't concerned about religious issues.
+They were concerned about political ones.

 The architects of the apostate form of Judaism that dominated the common people in the time of Jesus were the Pharisees and the scribes.
 And the truth of God coming through the teaching of Jesus was a direct assault on their system and consequently they were hostile to it.
 Either they believed it or they resented it.
 And sad to say, they were hard-hearted and obstinate and unbelieving and so they resented it and they continued to resent it more and more until it turned into a murder plot that was finally fulfilled in the execution of Jesus at the hands of the Romans.